 SpeakerCraft has reduced product-development time, stepped up feature content and expanded its dealer-training program as a result of its purchase in mid-2003 by Linear, owner of multiple custom-installation brands.

-SpeakerCraft was one of Linear’s most recent purchases, having entered the consumer electronics and residential custom-install markets through acquisition in recent years.
-Acquired custom-install suppliers include ELAN Home Systems, Channel Plus, Open House, Xantech, and most recently, OmniMount Systems.
+SpeakerCraft was one of Linear’s most recent acquisitions, having entered the consumer electronics and residential custom-install markets through acquisition in recent years.
+Acquired custom-install suppliers include Elan Home Systems, Channel Plus, Open House, Xantech, and most recently, OmniMount Systems.

-Following its acquisition, SpeakerCraft has been transitioning production to a Linear-owned factory in China, enabling the company to reduce product-development time to nine to 10 months for electronics from a typical year and in speakers to five to seven months from six to nine months, said Jeremy Burkhardt, SpeakerCraft’s president.
+Following its acquisition, SpeakerCraft has been transitioning production to a Linear-owned factory in China, enabling the company to reduce product-development time to nine to 10 months for electronics from a typical year, and in speakers to five to seven months from six to nine months, said SpeakerCraft’s president Jeremy Burkhardt.
 The move to Linear’s factory lets the company integrate the quality-control and manufacturing processes, he explained.

-The first speaker products have already made the transition, and electronics products will follow in the fourth quarter.
+The first speaker products have already made the transition, and electronics products will make the transition in the fourth quarter.

-With the changeover underway, SpeakerCraft is taking advantage of the factory’s manufacturing efficiencies and lack of a middleman to make its products more price-competitive and feature-rich, Burkhardt said.
-Rather than reduce prices, however, SpeakerCraft has added more features, such as larger power supplies or more amplifier channels, to products, he noted.
+With the transition underway, SpeakerCraft is taking advantage of the factory’s manufacturing efficiencies and lack of a middleman to make its products more competitive on price and features, Burkhardt said.
+Rather than reduce prices, however, SpeakerCraft adds more features, such as larger power supplies or more amplifier channels, to products, he noted.

 Despite the new factory’s efficiencies, SpeakerCraft raised prices 3 percent across the board on June 1 because of rising raw-material prices, but dealers didn’t suffer margin deterioration because margins were increased more than 3 percent, Burkhardt said.